Where I Stand 2025

 Concluding Comment

-I have worked to be consistent in my decision making and ultimately my voting related to policy setting, ordinances creation, and zoning cases.
+As your Mayor, I have worked to be consistent in my decision making and ultimately my voting related to policy setting, ordinances creation, and zoning cases.
 I have supported an open, honest, and transparent government process where decisions are made “in front of the cameras” for all Mount Prospect citizens to witness and comment to if they so desire.

 No Village Board decisions are “predetermined” ahead of our Village Board meetings and no “vote trading” has ever occurred during my time on the Board.
 “Citizen input” on issues facing the Village Board is encouraged and is highly valued, considered, and factored into each and every decision made by the Village Board.